happenslol/semanticid/README.md

 [![GoDoc](https://godoc.org/github.com/happenslol/semanticid?status.svg)](https://godoc.org/github.com/happenslol/semanticid)
 [![Go Report Card](https://goreportcard.com/badge/github.com/happenslol/semanticid)](https://goreportcard.com/report/github.com/happenslol/semanticid)

-SemanticIDs are an extended version of UUIDs, providing extra utility especially in the context of microservice infrastructures.
+SemanticIDs are a special type of ID, providing extra utility especially in the context of microservice infrastructures.

 SemanticIDs consist of 3 parts:

 ```
-<namespace>.<collection>.<uuid>
+<namespace>.<collection>.<id>
 ```

 By choosing a meaningful namespace and collection, you can glean a lot of information about an ID just by looking at it.
-For the UUID part, a [UUIDv4](<https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)>) is used to guarantee globally unique IDs.
+The unique ID part uses [ULIDs](<https://github.com/ulid/spec>) by default, but can easily be changed to using [UUIDv4](<https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)>).

+You can also optionally add in your own ID provider, which will allow you to customize ID generation as well as validation.
+This can be done globally or on a case-by-case basis by using the Builder.

 ## Usage